Compact Bell inequalities for multipartite experiments: Abstract

 \section{Abstract}

-We find a structural feature of Clauser-Horne-Shimony-Holt (CHSH) type Bell inequalities which relates CHSH-type Bell inequalities for different number of observers.
-With the feature one can in principle derive all kinds of CHSH type Bell inequalities, increasing step by step the number of observers.
-As an application, for example, we derive an eight-party inequality involving just four terms which can be used to show a gross violation of local realism, or entanglement, in the eight-photon experiment of Huang et al. [Nat.
-Commun. {\bf 2}:546 (2011)].
-The inequality requires much less experimental effort than standard methods (by a factor of 64 in the case of a Bell test).
+A method for construction of the multipartite Clauser-Horne-Shimony-Holt (CHSH) type Bell inequalities, for the case of local binary observables, is presented.
+The standard CHSH-type Bell inequalities can be obtained as special cases.
+A unified framework to establish all kinds of CHSH-type Bell inequalities by increasing step by step the number of observers is given.
+As an application, compact Bell inequalities, for eight observers, involving just four correlation functions are proposed.
+They require much less experimental effort than standard methods and thus is experimentally friendly in multi-photon experiments.

 Quantum mechanics is incompatible with local realism \cite{bell}.
-Bell inequalities are used to reveal such kind of incompatibility.
-The more Bell inequalities we know, the more we know about the boundaries between Einstein's classical local realism and the genuinely non-classical areas of quantum physics, which are potentially useful in quantum infromation applications.
-E.g., Bell inequalities gained a potential utilitarian power in different quantum information processing tasks, such as in quantum key distribution(QKD)\cite{ekert}, computation complexity \cite{sen03, bruk04} and recently random number generation \cite{pironio}, etc.
+Bell inequalities reveal this fact.
+The more Bell inequalities we know, the more we know about the boundaries between Einstein's local realism and the genuinely non-classical areas of quantum physics, which are potentially useful in quantum information applications.
+For instance, Bell inequalities have gained a utilitarian power in different quantum information tasks, such as quantum key distribution \cite{ekert}, communication complexity \cite{bruk04} and recently random number generation \cite{pironio}.

-For $N$ observers, each choosing between two local dichotomic observables, the complete set of the tight Bell inequalities was obtained \cite{werwol,zukbru}.
-Such inequalities have a common structure \cite{ycwu}.
-However, in the case of more complicated situations (more local settings, more parties, or more measurement outcomes), it is still an open task to obtain the complete set of tight Bell inequalities.
+For $N$ observers, each choosing between two local dichotomic observables, the complete set of tight CHSH-type \cite{CHSH} Bell inequalities has been obtained \cite{werwol,zukbru}.
+Such inequalities have been pointed out to possess a common structure \cite{ycwu}.
+However, in the case of more complicated situations (i.e., with more local settings, more parties, or more measurement outcomes), it is still an open task to obtain the complete set of tight Bell inequalities.